 After the surgery, Michele was out of work for 12 weeks.
 The first few weeks post-surgery were spent recuperating in the hospital and later at home.

-Next, she would need to learn how to start using catheters almost immediately.
+Next, she would need to learn to use catheters almost immediately.
 Luckily, 180 Medical was there for all her catheter supply needs.

 Michele says, “180 Medical has given me a sense of freedom.
 They gave me samples of different catheters, which was wonderful.
 I was able to try multiple options and see what fit my needs best.”

-After trying out a few different options, Michele decided on the CompactCath LITE Catheter.
-“With what I chose, I can now be discreet with my need to use catheters as I was not before.
+After trying a few options, Michele chose the CompactCath LITE Catheter.
+“With what I chose, I can now be discreet with my need to use catheters, as I was not before.
 A weight was lifted from my shoulders.”

 “The adjustment to using a catheter was actually very quick for me,” says Michele.
-Part of that was due to the fact that she knew it was immediately necessary.
+Part of that was because she knew it was immediately necessary.

 For others who are facing Indiana pouch surgery, Michele does have a few tips for cathing.